 So this is where single-origin and blends come in.
 Blends are likely what you are most used to drinking.
 The difference is that single-origin coffee comes from one specific region or place.
 "It's a broad term that sellers use for coffees of an intentionally specific place that are meant to evoke a sense of place through flavor," says Charlie Habegger, green buyer for Blue Bottle Coffee.
 The "place" can be a co-op of farmers, a single farm, a single plot, or even a specific picking period, he says.

 On the flip side, blends are a mixture of two or more coffees.
 But when it comes down to choosing the beans for your pour-over, it's all a matter of personal preference as to whether you prefer single-origin or a blend.
 And since you'll need some new tools, we've rounded up some of the top pour-over coffee devices out there.
 Now, get pouring.

 No more reusable filters necessary—a laser-cut stainless steel filter means there is never a papery aftertaste (it's good news for the environment, too).

-Reviewers say this pour-over set from Kalita is easy to use and makes a consistently good cup.
+Reviewers say this affordable pour-over set from Kalita is small, easy to use, and makes a consistently good cup.

 The petite size is perfect for solo coffee drinkers, plus a purchase helps provide those in need with clean water through the Grosche Safe Water Project.